Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 ### **_First Time Visitor Goals_**

 <ul>
-<li>As a First Time Desktop/Tablet/Mobile user, I want to be able to find content such as prices and dates on featured & top rated games so that I can purchase/pre-order a product</li>
+<li>As a First Time Desktop/Tablet/Mobile user, I want to be able to find content content and navigate around the web application with ease</li>

 <li>As a First Time Desktop/Tablet/Mobile user, I want to be introduced to the websites' main purpose/goal with ease, so that I can quickly decide if I'm interested in the service provided</li>